Xh3o1vn/FeedingFrenzy_Autosplitter/README.md

 ## Individual Stage

 If you do an individual stage Speedrun in normal mode, please check **Single Stage Split** in **Settings** of Autosplitter and keep Livesplit with only one segment (or right-click on the Livesplit page and select **Close Splits**, but this will require you to re-fill the information in **Edit Splits**).
 Since it's unable to select specific stage in Time Attack! mode, this mode is not under consideration.
-However, you can submit the individual stage Speedrun from an Any% Speedrun to the Level Leaderboard (see next entry).
+However, you can submit the individual stage Speedrun from an Any% Speedrun to the Level Leaderboard.

 P.S.
 If you plan to run a single bonus stage, make sure you eat **at least 1 fish** (poisonous fish, pearls, starfish bubbles are all acceptable) before the end of the level, otherwise the timer will not stop due to no change in foodbank, and a better end judgment method will be found in the future to replace the existing method.